Tom Brady's college resume includes hilarious descriptions of jobs he held at two golf courses

-Especially after a sixth Super Bowl title, it's hilarious to consider that Tom Brady was like thousands of other golfers, not too long ago.
+After 23 NFL seasons, seven Super Bowl triumphs and the most impressive CV in NFL history, it's hilarious to consider that Tom Brady—who at the age of 45, officially retired on Wednesday—was like thousands of other golfers, not too long ago.

 Like any other astute college student in 1998, Tom Brady drafted up a resume in the hopes of appealing to a potential employer.
 An NFL career was a possibility but not a guarantee for the eventual sixth-round draft pick.
 And so Brady put together his resume, which he shared for the first time in 2014, but it resurfaced this weekend after he led the New England Patriots to a sixth Super Bowl.
 Included on that resume were two positions held by Brady at golf courses—Polo Fields Golf and Country Club in Jackson, Mich., and the University of Michigan Golf Course in Ann Arbor—while he was in college.